PushparajBorusu/PushparajBorusu/README.md

 👋 Hello, I’m @PushparajBorusu.

-👀 As both a freelancer and a seasoned educator, I specialize in teaching Applied Machine Learning, Deep Learning, and Artificial Intelligence.
+👀 As both a freelancer and a seasoned educator, I specialize in teaching Mathematics, Applied Machine Learning, Deep Learning, and Artificial Intelligence.

 🌱 In my freelancing endeavors, I wield a diverse skill set, including mastery of Python and Java for backend development, proficiency in NoSQL databases like MongoDB and Cassandra, as well as relational databases such as MySQL and Postgres.
 On the frontend, I excel in crafting immersive user experiences using frameworks like React and Angular.